Digest size: Comics digests

 From the late 1960s on, several comic book publishers put out "comics digests," consisting mostly if not entirely of reprinted material, usually about 6+1/2 × 5 in.
 Gold Key Comics produced three digest titles that lasted until the mid-1970s: Golden Comics Digest, Mystery Comics Digest, and Walt Disney Comics Digest.
 DC Comics produced several in the early 1980s (including DC Special Blue Ribbon Digest and The Best of DC), and Harvey Comics also published a few during the same time (including Richie Rich Digest Magazine).
 Archie Comics has published numerous comics digests since 1973, and in the 2000s Marvel Comics has produced a number of digests, primarily for reprint editions.

 The manga graphic novel format is similar to digest size, although slightly narrower and generally thicker.

-The A5 paper size used by many UK fanzines is slightly wider and taller than digest size.
+The standard A5 paper size, used by many UK fanzines, is slightly wider and taller than digest size.

 In Italy, Topolino's Disney comics title has been published in the format since 1949, inspired by Reader's Digest (which was also published by Arnoldo Mondadori Editore).
-Also Diabolik and the vast amount of so called fumetti neri for adults are commonly published in this format.
+Also Diabolik and the vast number of fumetti neri ("black comics") for adults are commonly published in this format.

-The format is widely used in comics published in Italy, France, Brazil, Mexico, Spain and more countries.
+The format is widely used in comics published in several countries, including Italy, France, Brazil, Mexico, and Spain.